young917/MiDaS/ReadMe.md

 ```

 ### Find Properties

+After running `main.cpp`, properties of the sampled hypergraphs are already saved in the directory except for overlapness, singular values and diameter.
+Thus, we find remaining properties of the sampled hypergraphs and then calculate distances from the entire hypergraph with respect to ten properties.

 * helper.py
 ```
 python helper.py --overlapness --diameter # find overlapness and diameter of the sampled hypergraphs